onur-dogan/Cpp-Examples/README.md

 - `vector.insert()` and `vector.emplace` are used for the same purpose.
 However;
     - `emplace` constructs an object in place at a specified position, potentially **avoiding a copy operation**.
     - `insert` adds a **copy** of the object at the specified position.
+- `std::vector::begin` returns a **read/write** iterator that points to the first element in the vector.
-- `std::vector::crbegin` returns a read-only reverse iterator that points to the last element in the vector.
+- `std::vector::end` returns a **read/write** iterator that points to the last element in the vector.
+- `std::vector::cbegin` returns a **read-only** iterator that points to the first element in the vector.
-- `std::vector::crend` returns a read-only reverse iterator that pointsto one before the first element in the vector.
+- `std::vector::crend` returns a **read-only** reverse iterator that pointsto one before the first element in the vector.
+- `std::vector::crbegin` returns a **read-only** reverse iterator that points to the last element in the vector.
+- `std::vector::cend` returns a **read-only** iterator that points to the last element in the vector.
 - It is important to set a default value like `nullptr` to the pointers.
 It might cause critical issues to update a pointer that doesn't have a default value since the value might not point to a valid memory location.
 - `lvalue` simply means an object that has an identifiable location in memory.
 - `r-value` simply means, an object that has no identifiable location in memory.